 ZooAmerica Hosts Virtual Tours to Bring the Zoo to You

 Parents and their children (or those young at heart!) are invited to visit the ZooAmerica Facebook page weekdays at 11 a.m.
 EDT to watch, learn and ask questions about specific animals.
+Please note that as of April 13, 2020, a new Facebook Live will take place at 11 a.m. every Monday, Wednesday and Friday.
 The team will also post the recordings and some information about the featured animals below at the conclusion of each Facebook Live.

 Virtual Visit with Canada Lynx